 crops / Cherries, wine and juice grapes, row

-Eladio, a second-generation farmer from the upper Yakima Valley, worked alongside his father, Miguel Gonzalez, in orchards and now manages several test orchards in Naches, Washington.
+Eladio, a second-generation farmer from the upper Yakima Valley, worked alongside his father, Miguel Gonzales, in orchards and now manages several test orchards in Naches, Washington.

 After originally pursuing a degree in history and law, Nick pursued a more hands-on career through Washington State University’s viticulture program.